-Malia Obama Rejects Modeling Offers, Prefering To Work Behind The Camera
+Malia Obama Rejects Modeling Offers, Preferring To Work Behind The Camera

 Last summer Malia Obama made headlines for her heavy partying.
 She was in a few scandals for being photographed around bongs at various parties (although she was never seen using any of them) and had allegedly smoked marijuana at a music festival in Chicago last year after a witness recorded footage of the brief incident.
 After a few months of the scandals, news about Malia went radio silent.
 It was later revealed that she went on a 3-month tour of Bolivia and Peru with a large group from September through November 2016.

 Malia went on an excursion through a Colorado-based group called Where There Be Dragons.
 She spent 83 days in the Andes mountains and the jungles of South America.
-The objective for the group was to “examine current political trends, social movements and environmental conservation efforts” in Bolivia and Peru.
+The objective of the group was to “examine current political trends, social movements and environmental conservation efforts” in Bolivia and Peru.
 A tour guide in the group said Malia was proactive in helping out during the tour, including cooking and washing dishes.

 “She was very humble, chatty, spoke Spanish very well.
 She was mesmerized by the Bolivian landscape,” said the group’s organizer, Gregorio Memani.